amazon-archives/amazon-ecs-interstella-workshop/workshop4/readme.md

 ### Lab 1 - Build and deploy micro services on Amazon ECS:

 1\.
-SSH into one of the launched EC2 instances to get started.
+SSH into one of the launched EC2 instances named after your enviroment name to get started.
+Notice there is another instance with the word "Gatling" in it.
+That's **not** the instance you want to SSH into.

 <pre>
 $ ssh -i <b><i>PRIVATE_KEY.PEM</i></b> ec2-user@<b><i>EC2_PUBLIC_IP_ADDRESS</i></b>
 </pre>

-Our dev team already prepared microservices code and Dockerfile for the fulfillment service, iridium and magnesite production, so you just have to build the Docker image as a starting point.
-These are similar steps from the last lab, so you should be familiar with the process.
+Our dev team already prepared microservices code and Dockerfile for the fulfillment service, iridium and magnesite production, so you just have to build the Docker images as a starting point.
+These are similar steps from the previous workshops, so you should be familiar with the process.

 2\.
 Create a working directory for the fulfillment microservice.
 Download application source, requirements file, and Dockerfile from Interstella's site.

+**Note the curl command parameters are letter o's and not numerical zeros.**

 <pre>
 $ cd
-$ mkdir -p code/fullfill
+$ mkdir -p code/fulfill
 $ cd code/fulfill
 $ curl -O https://www.interstella.trade/workshop4/code/fulfill/Dockerfile
 $ curl -O https://www.interstella.trade/workshop4/code/fulfill/requirements.txt